Prashant Tamang

-Prashant Tamang (born 4 January 1983) is an Indian singer and film actor based in Kathmandu.
+Prashant Tamang (4 January 1983 – 11 January 2026) was an Indian singer and film actor based in Kathmandu.
 He was the winner of Indian Idol Season 3 in 2007.

-Personal life
+Background

 Prashant Tamang was born in Darjeeling, West Bengal, India to Rupa Tamang and Madan Tamang and studied at St Robert School.
-After the demise of his father in an accident, Tamang left school and joined Kolkata Police as a constable in his father's place.
-In Kolkata Police, he sang for the police orchestra.
-His family includes his grandmother, mother and his sister, Archana.
+After the death of his father in an accident, Tamang left school and joined the Kolkata Police as a constable in his father's place.
+In the Kolkata Police, he sang for the police orchestra.
+His family included his grandmother, mother and his sister, Archana.
 He married Geeta Thapa (Martha Alley), who is a flight attendant, on 16 February 2011 in Nagaland, India.

 Indian Idol

 According to the Indian Idol programme commentary, Tamang auditioned for Indian Idol 3 (2007) because his friends and his seniors, especially Mr. Zulfiqar Hasan, Special Additional Commissioner of Police (who incidentally also got Tamang's leave sanctioned for the competition) told him that his voice was very good.
 He auditioned for Indian Idol in Kolkata and was subsequently chosen for the next rounds.
 He received mixed comments from judges for his performances.
 He is the only contestant to have never been in the bottom three or four of the gala round.
 Tamang made it to the top two of Indian Idol 3 along with Amit Paul.
 Tamang got about 10 times more votes (70 million votes) than Amit in the final and went on to win the Indian Idol contest.
-He won 10 million Indian rupees cash prize & a Maruti Suzuki SX4 as the winner of Indian Idol.
+He won 10 million Indian rupees cash prize and a Maruti Suzuki SX4 as the winner of Indian Idol.